lfades/next-key/packages/next-key-client/README.md

 #### fetchConnector

-Connector that will be used to connector the `AuthClient` with the server, not using this means that you don't need a `refreshToken` because an `accessToken` can be entirely handle by the client
+A [connector](#connectors) to connect `AuthClient` with a server, not using this means that you don't need a `refreshToken` because an `accessToken` can be entirely handled by the client

 ```ts
 fetchConnector?: FetchConnector